williamnixon20/Tucil3Stima/README.md

 3. Toggle the search you want (A* or UCS)
 4. Search.

 You can also draw on map.
 Clicking on the map will place a marker.
 Click between 2 markers to draw a route.
+This will create a DIRECTED edge between the two nodes.
+To create an undirected edge, simply create a DIRECTED edge back.
 Happy charting!

 ## Author
 William Nixon